-This algorithm, in the class of Markov Chain Monte Carlo (MCMC) algorithms \citep{Robert2004a}, therefore allows to learn about $\pi$ while ``forcing'' the proportions of visits $\phi_i$ of the generated chain to any of the sets $\mathcal{X}_i$, which are typically also chosen by the user.
-The vector $\phi_1, \ldots, \phi_d$ might be referred to as the ``desired frequencies'', and the sets $\mathcal{X}_i$ are called the ``bins''.
-In a typical situation, the mass of $\pi$ over bin $\mathcal{X}_i$, which we denote by $\psi_i$, is unknown, and hence one cannot easily guess how much to ``penalize'' or to ``favour'' a bin $\mathcal{X}_i$ in order to obtain the desired frequency $\phi_i$.
-The Wang-Landau algorithm introduces a vector $\theta_t = (\theta_t(1), \ldots, \theta_t(d))$, referred to as ``penalties'' at time $t$, which is updated at every iteration $t$, and which acts like an approximation of the ratios $\psi_1 / \phi_1, \ldots, \psi_d / \phi_d$, up to a multiplicative constant.
+This algorithm, in the class of Markov chain Monte Carlo (MCMC) algorithms [\citet{Robert2004a}], therefore allows us to learn about $\pi$ while ``forcing'' the proportions of visits $\phi_i$ of the generated chain to any of the sets $\mathcal{X}_i$, which are typically also chosen by the user.
+The vector $\phi_1, \ldots, \phi_d$ might be referred to as the ``desired frequencies,'' and the sets $\mathcal{X}_i$ are called the ``bins.''
+In a typical situation, the mass of $\pi$ over bin $\mathcal{X}_i$, which we denote by $\psi _i$, is unknown, and hence one cannot easily guess how much to ``penalize'' or to ``favor'' a bin $\mathcal{X}_i$ in order to obtain the desired frequency $\phi_i$.
+The Wang--Landau algorithm introduces a vector $\theta_t = (\theta_t(1), \ldots, \theta_t(d))$, referred to as ``penalties'' at time $t$, which is updated at every iteration $t$, and which acts like an approximation of the ratios $\psi_1 / \phi_1, \ldots, \psi_d / \phi_d$, up to a multiplicative constant.\vadjust{\goodbreak}

-For a distribution $\pi$ and a vector of penalties $\theta = (\theta(1), \ldots, \theta(d))$, we define the penalized distribution $\pi_\theta$:
+For a distribution $\pi$ and a vector of penalties $\theta= (\theta(1), \ldots, \theta(d))$, we define the penalized distribution $\pi _\theta$,

-To be more concise we define a function $J:\mathcal{X}\mapsto \{1,\ldots,d\}$ that takes a state $x \in\mathcal{X}$ and returns the index $i$ of the bin $\mathcal{X}_i$ such that $x\in\mathcal{X}_i$.
-We can now write: \(\pi_\theta(x) \propto \pi(x)/\theta(J(x))\).
-We will denote by $K_{\theta}$ the MH kernel targeting $\pi_\theta$.
+To be more concise we define a function $J\dvtx\mathcal{X}\mapsto\{ 1,\ldots,d\}$ that takes a state $x \in\mathcal{X}$ and returns the index $i$ of the bin $\mathcal{X}_i$ such that $x\in\mathcal{X}_i$.
+We can now write \(\pi_\theta(x) \propto\pi(x)/\theta(J(x))\).
+We will denote by $K_{\theta}$ the MH kernel targeting~$\pi_\theta$.

-The Wang-Landau algorithm, described in the next section, alternates between generating a sample by targeting $\pi_\theta$ using $K_\theta$, and updating $\theta$ using the generated sample.
-In this sense it is an adaptive MCMC algorithm (past samples are used to update the kernel at a given iteration), using an auxiliary chain $(\theta_t)$, and therefore the behaviour of the sample is not obvious.
+The Wang--Landau algorithm, described in the next section, alternates between generating a sample by targeting $\pi_\theta$ using $K_\theta$, and updating $\theta$ using the generated sample.
+In this sense it is an adaptive MCMC algorithm (past samples are used to update the kernel at a given iteration), using an auxiliary chain $(\theta_t)$, and therefore the behavior of the sample is not obvious.